chef/chef-server/docs-chef-io/content/server/upgrades.md

 opscode_erchef['search_auth_password'] = "OPEN_SEARCH_PWD"
 ```

+{{< note >}}

+The OpenSearch user should have full access to the cluster, including access to all cluster-wide operations and the ability to write to all indices.
+We recommend that the user has the admin backend role.

+Please refer to OpenSearch's documentation on [predefined roles](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles/#predefined-roles) and [role mapping configuration](https://opensearch.org/docs/latest/security-plugin/configuration/yaml#roles_mappingyml).

+This user must be created on the external OpenSearch cluster.
+The Chef Infra Server executable cannot be used to create this user on external OpenSearch setups.
+{{</note >}}

 #### Steps To Migrate from Elasticsearch to External OpenSearch

 There are two ways to migrate from Elasticsearch to external OpenSearch: migrating your data, or reindexing and reconfiguring your database.